turingschool/front-end-curriculum/lessons/module-2/cross-browser-compat.md

 By the end of this lesson, you will know/be able to:

-* Understand why cross-browser discrepencies occur and know how to resolve them
+* Understand why cross-browser discrepancies occur and know how to resolve them
 * Utilize existing tools & strategies to ensure your apps are as consistent as possible across browsers and platforms

 ## Vocab